 The University of Minnesota Academic Health Center (AHC) signed an Agreement for Cooperation and Exchange with the Guangxi Zhuang Autonomous Region Center for Disease Prevention and Control (Guangxi CDC) in March 2015.
 Built on previous collaborations Dr. Brooks Jackson has with Guangxi CDC in HIV/AIDS research, the AHC and the Guangxi CDC are broadening the scope of collaboration and areas of research.

-The Center for Global Health and Social Responsibility (CGHSR) of the University of Minnesota and the Guangxi Center for Disease Prevention and Control (Guangxi CDC), Nanning, China request proposals for new research projects based in Guangxi, China, where the Academic Health Center (AHC) has started a partnership to advance new research and educational opportunities.
+The Center for Global Health and Social Responsibility (CGHSR) of the University of Minnesota and the Guangxi Zhuang Autonomous Region Center for Disease Prevention and Control (Guangxi CDC) in Nanning, China request proposals for new research projects based in Guangxi, China, where the Academic Health Center (AHC) maintains a partnership to advance new research and educational opportunities.

 The goals of these seed grants are to:

-- Seed new research studies by U of M faculty from the health sciences that have potential to attract future funding from external sources and will result in publication;
+- Seed new research studies by UMN faculty from the health sciences that have strong potential to attract future federal and national funding in the US and China and will result in publication;

-- Support new partnerships between U of M faculty and Guangxi CDC researchers.
+- Support partnerships between UMN faculty and Guangxi CDC researchers.

 Required elements of the proposal: